calebzaleski/Plant-Monitoring-System/README.md

 # Arduino Plant Project

-Hello everyone, my name is Caleb and this is my own personal plant monitoring system so it is very "janky".
+Hello everyone, my name is **Caleb** and this is my own personal plant monitoring system so it is very "janky".
 Very Basic coding head-knowledge is required to understand this project.

 Help would be greatly appreciated and is always welcome.
-You can reach me a zPiProjects@gmail.com
+You can reach me at [zPiProjects Email](mailto:zPiProjects@gmail.com)

 Pre-requisites: